Undergraduate Course Descriptions

 376W.
 Lab VI: Microscopy 4 cr.

 Microscopy can provide a unique glimpse at cell morphology and intracellular form and function.
 The purpose of this course is to introduce the theory and practice in the various types of microscopy including light (bright field, dark field, phase contrast, differential interference contrast), fluorescence, and confocal scanning laser, as well as scanning and transmission electron microscopy.
 It focuses on experimental design where microscopy provides the answer (conceptualization), determination of microscope/technique that will provide the answer (instrumentation), and producing the micrograph with digital photography and image processing (documentation).
-Prerequisite: BIOL 370W.
+Prerequisite: C or better in BIOL 370W.
 Laboratory and recitation.

 391. Biology Experience in China 3 cr.